-- The Availability of Greek Texts in the Early 13th Century, Chrisophe Erismann, University of Vienna
+- Chrisophe Erismann (University of Vienna) The Availability of Greek Texts in the Early 13th Century,

-- Robert Grosseteste’s Quod homo minor mundus: Sources and Context, Greti Dinkova-Bruun, University of Toronto
+- Greti Dinkova-Bruun (University of Toronto): Robert Grosseteste’s Quod homo minor mundus: Sources and Context,

-- Paganism in the Summa Halensis, John Marenbon, Cambridge University
+- John Marenbon (Cambridge University): Paganism in the Summa Halensis,

-- John Scotus Eriugena and the Transmission of Greek Ideas to the Summa Halensis, Catherine Kavanagh, Mary Immaculate College
+- Catherine Kavanagh (Mary Immaculate College): John Scotus Eriugena and the Transmission of Greek Ideas to the Summa Halensis,

-- The Proofs for God’s Existence in the Summa Halensis, Lydia Schumacher, King’s College London
+- Lydia Schumacher (King’s College London): The Proofs for God’s Existence in the Summa Halensis,

 Lunch will be provided to workshop participants on a first-come, first-served basis, so register early!